Frequently Asked Questions

 See our Trip Insurance page for details.

-A $700 deposit is due with your application to hold a spot.
-You may pay by credit card with your application, or send a check.
+A $1000 deposit is due with your application to hold a spot.
+You may pay by credit card, debit card or eCheck with your application, or mail a paper check.
 Your submitted application will hold your spot while your check is in the mail.

 Full tuition is due by March 1st, unless you’ve arranged a payment plan with us.
 We continue to accept applications after March 1st, accompanied by the full tuition unless you’ve arranged a payment plan with us.